sampolgar/Templafy-AppConnector/README.md

 # Templafy App Connector Template

-## What is the app connector?
+## What is the App Connector?

-The app connector is a mechanism to create a document/presentation and push data from a webpage e.g. CRM into a template.
+The App Connector is a mechanism to create a document/presentation and push data from a webpage e.g. CRM into a template.

 https://user-images.githubusercontent.com/39210767/194206135-3cda8d01-d57f-46c7-85cf-e34b0c5c0634.mp4